linroger/FinanceCompendium/I. Foundations/Mathematics/Lecture Notes for Quantitative Methods Dybvig.md

 Before we do any calculations, we should think through

-12.3.
-Some generalities about the probabilities of the different types of errors.
+### 12.3.
+Some generalities about the probabilities of the different types of errors

 The power function will help us look at the probabilities of the different kinds of errors.
 It should be intuitively clear that, if we're using sensible procedures, lowering the probability of false rejection entails raising the overall probability of acceptance, including the probability of making a false acceptance.

 The number  $\alpha = \sup_{\theta \in \Theta_0} \beta(\theta)$  gives the highest probability of a Type I error.
 This is called the size of the test  $\mathbb{X}_r$ .  $1 - \alpha$  is the confidence level of the test.
 Confidence is good, we'd like our confidence to be close to 1.
 We'd also like a powerful test.
 Follow through the logic of the next two: